1Dmar/Discord-BOT-Panel/README.md

 **Ver** : The version of the Panel.
 Right now, it's on v1, so don't change it.

+**Callback URL** : The callback URL.
+Should be *http://DOMAIN:PORT/login/api*

-Make sure to enable both "Privileged Gateway Intents" and to add as a **Redirect** *"http://DOMAIN:PORT/login/api"* ( replace DOMAIN with your domain / IP and PORT with the port you're running on.
-If you didn't edited domain and port in config, enter *"http://localhost:3000/login/api"* ) on the [**Discord Developer Dashboard**](https://discord.com/developers).
+Make sure to enable both "Privileged Gateway Intents" and to add as a **Redirect** the Callback URL ( replace DOMAIN with your domain / IP and PORT with the port you're running on.
+If you didn't edited domain and port in config, enter *"http://localhost:3000/login/api"* ) on the [**Discord Developer Portal**](https://discord.com/developers).

 #### 📡 Starting the application
 Open up the root directory and run the following command.